Plataleorhynchus: Description

 Although Plataleorhychus would have been similar in size to large gnathosaurines like Gnathosaurus, its skull length was estimated at a minimum of 40 centimeters (15.75 in), the different shape of its spoonbill, presence of an apparently horn-covered pad on the palate, and smaller teeth suggest it did not feed in the same way, perhaps stirring up water-dwelling animals from muddy or weedy environments.

 Classification

 The authors classified Plataleorhynchus as a member of the Ctenochasmatidae, a group containing many filter feeders.
 David Unwin in 2005 placed it in the subgroup of the Gnathosaurinae.

-Below is cladogram following a topology by Andres, Clark and Xu (2014).
-In the analysis, they recovered Plataleorhynchus within the family Ctenochasmatidae, more precisely within the subfamily Gnathosaurinae in a more derived position than Huanhepterus.
+Below is a result of a phylogenetic analysis from a 2025 study by Sita Manitkoon and colleagues, finding Plataleorhynchus outside of the grouping of all other gnathosaurines: